-Past that place, and past the graves, and beyond to the left Lies such a lush of thickened-moss it looks like kama’s vest’s been spread luxuriously across the surface of the pond; the moss removed black waters cáll into the dark beyond.
+Past that place, and past the graves, and beyond to the left lies such a lush of thickened-moss it seems like kama’s vest’s been spread luxuriously across the surface of the pond; the moss removed black waters cáll into the dark beyond.
 Past all of this come caves and hills rising to the right, spreading here and spreading there, encróaching kāḷamma’s site;